|

 - CEINWEN:

-Welsh name derived from the elements cain "lovely" and (g)wen
+Welsh name composed of the elements cain "lovely" and (g)wen

 - CERI: